 2.3 Cultivation Procedure

 The experimental field was prepared by clearing weeds and tilling the soil to improve aeration and soil structure.
 Plots measuring 3.0 m × 1.5 m were laid out and separated by drainage channels to avoid waterlogging.
 Sorghum seeds (var.
-Numbu) with an approximate germination rate of 85% were sown directly in the field at a spacing of 75 cm × 25 cm.
+Numbu) with an approximate germination rate of 85 per cent were sown directly in the field at a spacing of 75 cm × 25 cm.

 Goat manure was applied one week prior to planting and thoroughly incorporated into the soil.
 Synthetic fertilizers were applied based on the treatment regime: TSP and KCl were applied at planting, while urea was split into two applications, one at planting and the other two weeks after planting.
 Standard crop management practices—including irrigation, weed control, pest and disease management, thinning, and replanting—were implemented uniformly across all treatments.